Please download the Aboriginal Serif font to view these pages properly

 1905 whu bidduddassu

-The word spacing on the tombstone is perhaps somewhat irregular, as is the size of the finals (sometimes equaling the syllabics, sometimes very small).
-Note on the third line: “ᙐᗮ ᗟᒼᗪᕀ 2” which is certainly “September 2”.
+The word spacing on the tombstone is perhaps somewhat irregular, as is the size of the finals: sometimes as tall as the regular syllabics, sometimes very small.
+The third line, which reads, “ᙐᗮ ᗟᒼᗪᕀ 2,” is certainly “September 2”.
 The writer also uses many double consonants—especially in the last word—which serve, in a way, to join syllables together.
-Any information on the exact translation would be appreciated.
+As the language is Carrier, this tombstone indicates that, in the past, Carrier may have served as a literary language for some Tsek’ehne people.

 bilabial alveolar alveolar affricate lateral palato-alveolar palatal velar velar rounded glottal